nunomiguens/github-slideshow/_posts/0000-01-02-nunomiguens.md

 layout: slide
 title: "Welcome to nuno miguens slide!"
 ---
-This is my awsome slide
+This is my awsome slide - bla bla some changes
 Use the left arrow to go back!